-Our vision is for all children to become independent, motivated learners and responsible citizens.
+Our vision is for individuals to become confident, enthusiastic learners and responsible citizens.

-We are committed to giving all of our children every opportunity to achieve the highest of standards.
-We do this by taking account of pupils’ varied life experiences and needs.
-We offer a broad and balanced curriculum and have high expectations for all children.
+We are committed to giving all of our children every opportunity to succeed and take account of pupils’ varied life experiences and needs.
+We offer a broad and balanced curriculum and promote individuality irrespective of ethnicity, attainment, age, disability, gender or background.
 The achievements, attitudes and well-being of all our children matter.
-This policy helps to ensure that this school promotes the individuality of all our children, irrespective of ethnicity, attainment, age, disability, gender or background.

 Aims and objectives

 Our school aims to be an inclusive school.
 We actively seek to remove the barriers to learning and participation that can hinder or exclude individual pupils, or groups of pupils.
 This means that equality of opportunity must be a reality for our children.
 We make this a reality through the attention we pay to the different groups of children within our school:

 · minority ethnic and faith groups;